UCI-GDIM31/class-activities-romarica-droid/README.md

 2. Several times my ball and cat fell through the floor, and I fixed the issue by turning off the isTrigger in my confusion and also lifting the cat and ball up so they did not clip through the floor.

+### W5
+Collabrative Learning
+Question: What is the key difference between the transform componet and vectors?
+Transform - attached to the game object
+Vector3 - individual numbers

+The transform componet are values directly connected to a game object that determines its location, whereas a vector3 is a set of individual numbers.

+Notes for group assigment
+The plan:
+-create a target transform variable and a deer gameobject -make a vector3 variable called destination
+-Use the NavMeshAgent at the start to create a desination -Use the destination to move the deer towards the target by getting the NavMeshAgent and updating the position each frame

 ## Open-Source Assets
 ### W1